realnedsanders/Coordination-Trilemma/docs/quickstart.md

 ## Next Steps

-1. Customize author information in `main.tex`
+1. Customize author information in `src/tex/main.tex`
 2. Run `make` to generate your PDF
-3. Review the output in `main.pdf`
+3. Review the output in `build/main.pdf`
-4. Submit to SocArXiv!
+4. Share your research!

-For detailed documentation, see `LATEX_README.md`.
+For detailed documentation, see [BUILD.md](BUILD.md).